 - Pet Picture and License

 Quiet games, books, playing cards and favorite toys for children.
-Extra batteries for games which require batteries.
+FM radio with headphones*.
+Extra batteries for radio and games which require batteries.

 A change of clothing, raingear and footwear.